-Notes will evidence direct unconditional obligations of BDC and as such will constitute direct unconditional obligations of Her Majesty in right of Canada and by their terms will be fungible.
+Notes will evidence direct unconditional obligations of BDC and as such will constitute direct unconditional obligations of Her Majesty in right of Canada.
+The notes will be issued on an unsubordinated basis and, as among themselves, the notes will rank pari passu and will be payable rateably without any preference or priority and by their terms will be fungible.
 Holders of notes will not have the benefit of any insurance under the provisions of the Canada Deposit Insurance Corporation Act.

-The Toronto Stock Exchange has conditionally approved the listing of the notes under the trading symbol "BDB.H", subject to the fulfilment of all of the requirements of the exchange by no later than January 8, 2003.
+The Toronto Stock Exchange has conditionally approved the listing of the notes under the trading symbol "BDB.A", subject to the fulfilment of all of the requirements of the exchange by no later than April 11, 2003

 Notes provide opportunities for investment but may pose risks.
-Certain of these risks result from the possibility of fluctuations in interest rates and the levels of the indices.
-Notes are subject to certain risks that are distinct from a direct investment in the securities that comprise or track the performance of the three indices.
+Certain of these risks result from the possibility of fluctuations in interest rates and the level of the S&P 500 Index[®].
+Notes are subject to certain risks that are distinct from a direct investment in the securities of the companies underlying the S&P 500 Index[®].
 You should carefully consider the risks involved in purchasing notes before reaching an investment decision and you should discuss with your advisors the suitability of purchasing notes in light of your particular investment objectives and after reviewing all available information, including the information provided in this Information Statement.